 Crispy Charred Kale Salad

-This simple recipe is my all-time favorite way to prepare kale.
+This simple recipe is my favorite way to prepare kale.
 Call it a crispy kale and scallion salad with lemon and caramelized maple syrup, but it is known in my circle, as “Mack’s famous half n’ half kale.”
 I get it.
-That second title is likely a hard sell for the internet-- I am not famous and while the kale has been a beloved item on many dinner party menus since 2012, it isn’t really famous either… yet.
+That second title is likely a hard sell for the internet-- I am not famous and while the dish has been a beloved item on many dinner party menus since 2012, it isn’t famous either, yet.
 Call it what you will, just make sure to make it.

-Here’s the gist: kale and scallions are cooked to a crisp in olive oil or ghee while lemon juice and salt marinate the remaining raw kale in a separate bowl.
+Kale and scallions are cooked to a crisp in olive oil or ghee while lemon juice and salt marinate the remaining raw kale in a separate bowl.
 The trick to charring kale is making sure it is dry when it goes into the pan and leaving it alone for longer than you think you should before stirring it.
-After the kale in the skillet is plenty crisp, I add a healthy pour of maple syrup into the pan and let the liquid cook down and caramelize onto the leaves.
+After the kale in the skillet is plenty crisp, I pour a glug of maple syrup into the pan and let the liquid cook down and caramelize onto the leaves.
 The charred kale reduces to about half its original mass, and when it is added to the bowl with the lemony kale, the uncooked half is ever-so-slightly steamed by the hot kale, offering what looks like a smaller yield overall— a.k.a. the most flavorful way to put two times the kale into my body in just one sitting.
 A beautiful component to an easy weeknight meal.

-Crispy kale and scallions, caramelized maple syrup, mixed in with tart lemon and salt, oh my!
+Crispy kale and scallions, caramelized maple syrup, mixed in with tart lemon and salt— yes please!
 This 15-minute weeknight dinner staple works just as well on Saturday and Sunday and has all the flavor components of a classic salad dressing (acid, sweet, salt, fat), but I think it tastes even better!

 If you think it is too much work to char some kale to mix into a salad, think about all the time you will spend chewing a raw kale salad by itself. :)